Step 1 – Decide if Loans Are Allowed

-- The loan can be paid off in full at any time, but extra payment against the principal cannot be processed.
+- The loan can be paid off in full at any time, but extra payments toward the principal cannot be processed.

 - The amount of any distribution may be offset by the participant’s outstanding loan balance(s) when the participant becomes entitled to a distribution of benefits under the plan, rendering the outstanding loan balance taxable.

 - Repayments should be made by payroll deduction, but if that is not possible, participants may make payments directly to the Program.
 The payment must be made for the expected amount and in the expected frequency, as outlined in the promissory note.
-The participant should submit a Loan Repayment Remittance Form (available in the Forms & Kits section under Literature at www.abaretirement.com) and a check payable to the ABA Retirement Funds Program.
+The participant should submit a Loan Repayment Remittance Form (available in the Resources section at www.abaretirement.com) and a check payable to the ABA Retirement Funds Program.

 - The interest rate applied to the loan is 1% above the prime rate published in the Wall Street Journal, as reviewed quarterly.
 The Program automatically uses the current interest rate.